 The #NAME occurs in excel when it can't identify a text in a formula.
 For example, if you misspell a function's name, excel will show the #NAME error.
-If a formula refers to a name that does not exists on the sheet, it will show #NAME error.
+If a formula refers to a name that does not exist on the sheet, it will show #NAME error.

-In above image, the cell B2 has formula =POWERS(A2,2).
+In the above image, the cell B2 has formula =POWERS(A2,2).
 POWERS is not a valid function in excel, hence it returns a #NAME error.